 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
-This and display ads allows me to keep the site up to date and give back.
-Thanks for reading!
+See my disclaimer for more information.
+This and display ads allow me to keep the site up to date and give back.

-Whether you want to chase waterfalls, surf waves, drink rum, or simply relax on pristine beaches – the Caribbean can offer it.
-There are 13 sovereign island nations and 12 dependent territories in the Caribbean archipelago, each offering a unique experience.
-If you’re wondering which one to choose for your next vacation, here are the best Caribbean islands to visit for every type of traveler.
+If you’re wondering which one to choose for your next vacation, here are the best Caribbean destinations to visit for every type of traveler.

-Best Caribbean islands to visit
+Best Caribbean islands for adventure and nature

 You don’t have to go far to find adventure in Dominica.
 The island is home to some of the best diving sites in the Caribbean, along with a large population of sperm whales that live there year-round.
 Hop in the water with them on a snorkeling trip or join a whale-watching tour to see them from the safety of a boat.

-Dominica is also one of the best places for free-diving in the world, with depth close to shore, incredible visibility, and calm water.
+Dominica is also one of the best places for free diving in the world, with depth close to shore, incredible visibility, and calm water.
 Head to Soufriere on the south of the island if you want to take a lesson!
 There you can also enjoy natural hot springs in the ocean.

 If that’s not enough, hike to the second-largest boiling lake in the world and cool off afterward with a dip in one of the countries’ many waterfalls like Sari-Sari or Victoria Falls.
 Every day can be a new adventure in Dominica!